 • Avoid contact with throat irritants like smoke or the fumes of cleaning products.

-If an elderly loved one shows symptoms of strep throat, it is very important that they be taken to a doctor for a proper diagnosis.
-It is also very important to ensure that there are no hiccups when it comes to treatment.
-Even though strep throat is easy to treat if detected on time, it can lead to severe complications if left untreated or improperly treated.
+When an elderly loved one shows symptoms of strep throat, take them to a doctor for a proper diagnosis immediately.
+Ensure the treatment proceeds without any hiccups.
+While strep throat is easily treatable if detected early, it can cause severe complications if left untreated or improperly treated.

-Offering home health care for senior citizens, Emoha Elder Care is driven by a team of clinical experts.
-Guided by the deep domain expertise of industry leaders, Emoha Elder Care is dedicated to ensuring a healthy lifestyle and to delivering specialised care to senior citizens, all in the comfort of their own home.
-Providing a range of services, from access to verified nurses to emergency support, Emoha Elder Care believes in putting #EldersFirst.
+Emoha Elder Care, offering home health care for senior citizens, operates with a team of clinical experts.
+Industry leaders, with their deep domain expertise, guide Emoha Elder Care.
+The organization dedicates itself to ensuring a healthy lifestyle and delivering specialized care to senior citizens in the comfort of their own homes.
+Emoha Elder Care provides a range of services, including access to verified nurses and emergency support, always putting #EldersFirst.